Departments and specialties

 Some research programs include:

-• The Structural Heart Disease Program, which focuses on congenital heart disease, pericardial disease and valvular heart disease, among other cardiovascular conditions.
+• Structural Heart Disease Program.
+This program focuses on congenital heart disease, pericardial disease and valvular heart disease, among other cardiovascular conditions.

-• The Heart Rhythm Disease Program, which focuses on several areas related to cardiac arrhythmias, including treatment approaches to sudden arrhythmia death and atrial fibrillation, as well as the effectiveness of different types of cardiac devices.
+• Heart Rhythm Disease Program.
+This program looks at several areas related to irregular heartbeats, called arrhythmias.
+Healthcare professionals in this program research treatment approaches to sudden cardiac death and atrial fibrillation, as well as the effectiveness of different types of cardiac devices.

-• The Preventive Cardiology Program, which is designed to increase understanding and education about ways to prevent heart disease and to encourage preventive care, including precision medicine through genomics and bioinformatics and utilizing novel tools for phenotyping.
+• Preventive Cardiology Program.
+The goal of this program is to increase understanding and education about heart disease prevention.
+It encourages preventive care, including precision medicine through genomics and bioinformatics and using novel tools for phenotyping.

 You may be eligible to participate in a clinical trial conducted at Mayo Clinic.
 Read more about research in the Cardiovascular Research Center.